 My favorite track from this group so far is ‘Franklin’, heavily inspired by the GTA character of the same name.
 Their flows are smooth, refined, and the subtitles reveal the bars are surprisingly hard as fuck:

 You might not know shit about China.
 But it’s the latest source of your gear, the greatest source of visitors to the USA, and home to the largest foreign fan base of the NBA.

 Much like their deep infatuation with basketball, young Chinese adults are enamored with and study the shit out of hip-hop.
 I think I love it.

 I love it because they are young people of another culture trying to tell the world who they are in a way that makes the most sense to the most people.
 The best part?
-They think *hip-hop* is the way for them to announce the world.
+They think *hip-hop* is the way for them to announce themselves to the world.
 If the Chinese youth, the youth of the most populous country in the world—the youth of the most powerful nation in the Eastern hemisphere—think hip-hop is the way for them to stake their claim to global culture, it means hip-hop is THE shit.